 In Nursery and Reception, Class Teachers are responsible for the children's pastoral care and for their learning and development.
 They are supported in this by the Teaching Assistants who work full time in the classrooms with the children.
 The children are greeted by Pre-Prep staff each morning and dismissed by them at the end of the school day.
 Class Teachers ensure that information regarding each child is given to parents or carers as necessary.
-Notebooks are used by Class Teachers to record significant information about each child attending Aftercare so that parents or carers can be informed by Aftercare staff.

 Each child's Class Teacher will discuss any immediate concerns about a child with his or her parents and/or carers.
 Appointments can also be made to see the Class Teacher if a longer discussion is required.
-The Head of Pre-Prep may also be involved in these discussions if necessary.
-The support of the SENCO is sought if necessary and parents are encouraged to seek the advice of external professionals if appropriate.
+The Head of Pre-Prep and Academic Lead may also be involved in these discussions if necessary.
+The support of the Director of Learning Success is sought if necessary and parents are encouraged to seek the advice of external professionals if appropriate.